pingcap/docs/explain-subqueries.md

 In the first query statement `EXPLAIN SELECT (a,b) IN (SELECT * FROM s) FROM t;`, since columns `a` and `b` of tables `t` and `s` are NULLABLE, the left outer semi join converted by the `IN` subquery is null-aware.
 Specifically, the Cartesian product is calculated first, then the column connected by `IN` or `= ANY` is put into other conditions as a normal equality query for filtering.

-In the second query statement `EXPLAIN SELECT * FROM t WHERE (a,b) IN (SELECT * FROM s);`, since columns `a` and `b` of tables `t` and `s` are NULLABLE, the `IN` subquery should be converted to a null-aware semi join.
-But TiDB optimizes it by converting semi join to inner join and aggregate directly.
+In the second query statement `EXPLAIN SELECT * FROM t WHERE (a,b) IN (SELECT * FROM s);`, since columns `a` and `b` of tables `t` and `s` are NULLABLE, the `IN` subquery should have been converted to a null-aware semi join.
+But TiDB optimizes it by converting semi join to inner join and aggregate.
 This is because `NULL` and `false` are equivalent in `IN` subqueries for non-scalar output.
 The `NULL` rows in the push-down filter results in the negative semantics of the `WHERE` clause.
 Therefore, these rows can be ignored beforehand.

 > **Note:**
 >